Table of Contents

 The Formula for Compound Interest

-• A = the future value of the investment or loan
+- A = The amount representing the projected value of the investment or loan.

-• P = the principal investment amount (initial deposit or loan amount)
+- P = The principal investment amount (the deposit or loan amount)

-• t = the time the money is invested or borrowed for, in years
+- t = The duration for which the money is invested or borrowed is represented by ” t ” in years.

 The Power of Time in Compound Interest